wyslau/two-qubit-simulator/README.md

 ## Project auxiliaries

 - `setup.py`
-- `tests - also run on Circle CI when making PR's into master?
+- `tests - `pytest` - also run on Circle CI when making PR's into master?
+- pylint (have pylint.rc file in main repo)